Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/04_Software_stack.md

 Note however that the **build-in easyconfig files that come with EasyBuild do not work on LUMI** at the moment.

 -   For the GNU toolchain we would have problems with MPI.
-EasyBuild there uses Open MPI and that needs to be configured differently to work well on LUMI, and there are also still issues with getting it to collaborate with the resource manager as it is installed on LUMI.
+EasyBuild uses Open MPI and that needs to be configured differently to work well on LUMI, and there are also still issues with getting it to collaborate with the resource manager as it is installed on LUMI.
 -   The Intel-based toolchains have their problems also.
 At the moment, the Intel compilers with the